Zirconium Alloy

 Departure from Nucleate Boiling

-In pressurized water reactors, one of key safety requirements is that a departure from nucleate boiling (DNB) will not occur during steady state operation, normal operational transients, and anticipated operational occurrences (AOOs).
+In pressurized water reactors, one of the key safety requirements is that a departure from nucleate boiling (DNB) will not occur during steady state operation, normal operational transients, and anticipated operational occurrences (AOOs).
 Fuel cladding integrity will be maintained if the minimum DNBR remains above the 95/95 DNBR limit for PWRs ( a 95% probability at a 95% confidence level).
-DNB criterion is one of acceptance criteria in safety analyses as well as it constitutes one of safety limits in technical specifications.
+DNB criterion is one of the acceptance criteria in safety analyses and constitutes one of the safety limits in technical specifications.

 This phenomenon occurs in the subcooled or low-quality region.
-The behaviour of the boiling crisis depends on many flow conditions (pressure, temperature, flow rate), but the boiling crisis occurs at a relatively high heat fluxes and appears to be associated with the cloud of bubbles, adjacent to the surface.
+The behavior of the boiling crisis depends on many flow conditions (pressure, temperature, flow rate).
+Still, the boiling crisis occurs at relatively high heat fluxes and appears to be associated with the cloud of bubbles adjacent to the surface.
 These bubbles or film of vapor reduces the amount of incoming water.
-Since this phenomenon deteriorates the heat transfer coefficient and the heat flux remains, heat then accumulates in the fuel rod causing dramatic rise of cladding and fuel temperature.
-Simply, a very high temperature difference is required to transfer the critical heat flux being produced from the surface of the fuel rod to the reactor coolant (through vapor layer).
-This temperature rise causes unacceptable oxidation of the fuel clad.
+Since this phenomenon deteriorates the heat transfer coefficient and the heat flux remains, heat then accumulates in the fuel rod, causing a dramatic rise of cladding and fuel temperature.
+A very high-temperature difference is required to transfer the critical heat flux produced from the fuel rod’s surface to the reactor coolant (through the vapor layer).
+This temperature rise causes unacceptable oxidation of the fuel cladding.

 An important duty of the plant operator is to control plant parameters such that a safe margin to DNB (or distance from DNB on the heat transfer curve) is maintained.
 Any sudden, large change in the following plant parameters/directions will decrease the margin to DNB: